transcend-io/persisted-state/README.md

 ## Overview

-This package contains utilities for overriding require statement to support aliases, functions like `apply` and `decodeCodec` as well as generic typescript types useful in any typescript project.
+This package contains a class that makes it easy to read/write JSON data from a file on disk.
+It's built using io-ts to provide runtime and static type validation.

 ## Typescript Build